department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/abbreviations-and-acronyms.md

 # Abbreviations and acronyms

+Our approach on abbreviations and acronyms is aligned with the AP Stylebook.
+In general, we try to avoid them unless they are very common and familiar to the general public.
+This aligns with our plain language content principles to be more human and less jargon heavy.

 Common VA acronyms are listed along with other terms on the [word list](https://design.va.gov/content-style-guide/word-list).

 ## Abbreviations

-Our approach on abbreviations is aligned with the AP Stylebook.
 In general we don't use abbreviations on VA.gov except common cases such as a.m./p.m., titles used before names (Mr., Mrs., Dr., etc.), and degrees (Ph.D., M.D., etc.).

 In formats where space is very limited, like callout boxes or alerts, we abbreviate [days and months](https://design.va.gov/content-style-guide/dates-and-numbers).
-When in doubt, follow AP Style.
+When in doubt, follow AP Stylebook.

 ## Acronyms